ORG4N/software-engineering-1/README.md

 The game I have created is challenging and based on luck.
 Therefore, Health Potion tiles can be recognised on maps as a plus (**+**) symbol.
 Like Gold, these potions are interactable with the 'E' input.
 However, be aware that your Health resets to the base value upon reaching the exit.

 ## Structure of code

-## Additional Features
-* Players damage scales with gold
-* Monsters health scales with the amount of times the player replays - make the game more adventurous and challenging
-* Monsters are assigned damage and health properties randomly
-* Two new maps (mayhem.map and arena.map)
-* Monsters can randomly move onto any tiles but freeze every 5 turns
-* Help menu

 ## To-Do